shahanakattil/MB-240-Dynamics365forFieldService/Instructions/Labs/LAB[MB-240]_Lab02_Skills_and_Characteristics.md

 ### Task 2 - Define a Security Clearance skill

-In this task you will create a building security skill that will be used in conjunction with the Proficiency Model you defined in the previous task.
+In this task, you will create a building security skill that will be used in conjunction with the Proficiency Model you defined in the previous task.

 1. Click on the name of the app in the top left of the application next to Dynamics 365 and from the list of published apps, select the **Resource Scheduling** app.